Siblings and Cousins of Frances de Harne

 Emily Clement (1913-1995) was born on April 6, 1913 in Honolulu, Hawaii.
 She married Joseph Perreira Jr. (1911-1998), and had two daughters - Virginia and Liz.
 Both Emily and Jossph are buried in Kula, Maui at Holy Ghost Catholic Cemetery.

 Victoria Clement (1917-2013) was born on Sept.
 29, 1917 in the Territory of Hawaii.
 She married Manuel Machado (1906-1979), with whom she had two sons - Dale Machado and Clifford Anthony Macado (1954-2000).
 She died on Jan.
-2, 2013 in Honolulu County, Hawaii, and buried at Hawaiian Memorial Cemetery in Kaneohe, oahu.
+2, 2013 in Honolulu County, Hawaii, and buried at Hawaiian Memorial Cemetery in Kaneohe, Oahu.

 Edward G. Clement (1919-2004) was born on June 5, 1919, probably in Honolulu, Hawaii.
 He was married and divorced late in life to a Korean woman named Judy.
 He died on Jan.
 28, 2004 in Honolulu, with his sister Victoria Machado named in his obituary as his only surviving sibling.
 His ashes are interred at Nuuanu Cemetery on Oahu.